Skip to main content

 • a disability or other serious health problems

-• found it hard to find somewhere to live since leaving the forces
+• struggled to find somewhere to live since leaving the forces

 Show the council your medical history release form if you have one.

-You can apply to any council's housing register if you have left the forces within the last 5 years.
-You can apply to as many councils as you want.
+You can apply to get on any council's housing register if you’re in the armed forces or you left the forces in the last 5 years.

 • you served in the regular armed forces